 - Plan appropriately for the peak periods in the neighborhood

 Note, a large percentage of your annual revenue may add up to a few weeks in peak demand periods.
-For example, you’ll miss out on the peak period if you plan to stay in your vacation homes during Christmas and New Year, however, you can price it much lower during the monsoon months of June, July, and August.
+For example, you’ll miss out on the peak period if you plan to stay at your property during Christmas and New Year, however, you can price it much lower during the monsoon months of June, July, and August.

 - Study rates of similar listings and identify unique selling points

 You might leave money on the table if you don’t put in the research.
-The price of the listing isn’t the only factor though, for which you must identify what makes the villa unique.
-The location, the amenities, and the outdoor space are some of the most popular aspects that determine the occupancy rate of a villa,
+The price of the listing isn’t the only factor though, for which you must identify what makes the property unique.
+The location, the amenities, and the outdoor space are some of the most popular aspects that determine the occupancy rate of a property.

-However, you may not even know that there are certain aspects of your home that attract guests.
-It could be a very private villa, it could be the terrace with a view and so much more.
+However, you may not even know that there are certain aspects of your vacation rental that attracts guests.
+It could be a very private space or location, it could be the terrace with a view and so much more.
 These selling points, which may not be apparent at first, need to be identified.

 - Reassess data and build it

-Set some time to study the performance of your home every week.
+Set some time to study the performance of your business every week.
 This week-over-year, are you ahead of or behind your reservations?
 What is the relationship between last year’s pricing and your tickets?

 You can compare month by month or even weeks if you do not have this data.
 Anything that helps you set benchmarks so that you can compare them in the future.
 Take note of all aspects of demand, where your guests come from, and any other relevant data points so that you can measure results in upward, downward, or stagnant bookings and profitability.

-- Reinvest in the profits back in your home
+- Reinvest in the profits back in your vacation rental

 Usually, we see around the 3-year mark as a great marker to analyze the stability of the business: owners see stable and repetitive reservations, steadily-increasing tariffs, and great reviews.
 The rental income now far exceeds ownership cost, so what should you do with those profits?